zacanger/niddesa/text/generated-translations/cullaniddesa/18-chinese-google.md

 establish, uncover, analyze, clarify, and explain." is the answer to the problem.

-「Muni Ambassador Brahmin"We are satisfied": ""Satisfy", make satisfaction, make expansion satisfied, make clear, make joy, and produce pleasure.
+'Muni Ambassador Brahmin"We are satisfied": ""Satisfy", make satisfaction, make expansion satisfied, make clear, make joy, and produce pleasure.
 "Brahmins" are sixteen Brahmins who work for the other side of the road.
 "Muni" is called Muna For wisdom... (slightly omitted) After dyeing the net, he is Muni."
 For Muni,